-The Diesel Technology program of study prepares students to be proficient diesel truck technicians having skills to be competitive in the diesel truck maintenance industry.
+Diesel Technology program of study prepares students to be proficient diesel truck technicians having skills to be competitive in the diesel truck maintenance industry.
 Students study all phases of the diesel truck including engines, transmissions, drive axles, electrical systems, and auxiliary systems.
 Instruction includes a wide variety of theory classes and up-to-date practical experiences.
 Graduates of this program are awarded an Associate of Applied Science (A.A.S.) degree.
+Students must complete the curriculum described below:

 - DSL 324 Introduction to Diesel 4.0 Credit(s)

 - DSL 144 Electrical Systems 4.0 Credit(s)

-- DSL 846 Diesel Lab | 6.0 Credit(s)
+- DSL 846 Diesel Lab I 6.0 Credit(s)

 - MAT 743 Technical Math 3.0 Credit(s)